bendycode/desktop-cleaner/presentation.md

 Scripting languages like Ruby and Python are often praised for their users ability to be productive in them.

-- _Definition:_ being able to generate, create, enhance, or bring forth goods and services.
+- _Definition_: being able to generate, create, enhance, or bring forth goods and services.